Aluminium producer Norsk Hydro to raise capex, cut more costs | Headlines

 Aluminium producer Norsk Hydro to raise capex, cut more costs

-It is also reducing returns to shareholders, with the company's board proposing to distribute 50-70% of the 2022 adjusted net income to shareholders in the form of dividends and share buy-backs, compared to the 80% cash dividend for 2021.
-Hydro said areas of growth for the group include ramping up sales of low-carbon aluminium to industrial customers and setting up a plant to recycle electric vehicle batteries.
+The company also predicted booming demand for lower-carbon aluminium, produced with fewer emissions, as industrial customers seek to reduce their CO2 footprint.
+Hydro said it planned to increase annual cost-cuts by a further 3.5 billion crowns ($358.7 million) to a total of 11 billion crowns by 2027, compared to its previous target of cutting by an accumulated 8.5 billion crowns between 2019 and 2025.

 Aluminium maker Norsk Hydro will cut more costs and raise its capital expenditure next year, while distributing a smaller portion of its earnings as dividend, it said on Thursday, as it contends with rising inflation.
-On the positive side, Hydro predicted booming demand for lower-carbon aluminium, produced with fewer emissions, as industrial customers seek to reduce their CO2 footprint.
+The company also predicted booming demand for lower-carbon aluminium, produced with fewer emissions, as industrial customers seek to reduce their CO2 footprint.

-Hydro said it aimed to cut its annual costs by a further 3.5 billion crowns ($358.7 million) to a total of 11 billion crowns by 2027, compared to its previous target of cutting by an accumulated 8.5 billion crowns between the years 2019 and 2025.
+Hydro said it planned to increase annual cost-cuts by a further 3.5 billion crowns ($358.7 million) to a total of 11 billion crowns by 2027, compared to its previous target of cutting by an accumulated 8.5 billion crowns between 2019 and 2025.
 Cost cuts are coming from "thousands of initiatives" throughout the business to improve productivity and cut fixed costs, Chief Executive Hilde Merete Aasheim told a capital markets day.

 Hydro said areas of growth for the group include ramping up sales of low-carbon aluminium to industrial customers and setting up a plant to recycle electric vehicle batteries.
 It is also building and operating solar and wind farms both to power its plants and to sell to customers.